7 Things To Do After Submitting Your FAFSA® Form

 Student aid doesn’t come only from your school and the federal government.
 Student aid is also available from your state.
 Some states only require that you complete your FAFSA form to be eligible, but other states may require you to complete a separate application.

 Many states have limited funds, so understand your state’s requirements and apply early to be eligible for as much aid as possible.
-You can find more information about state aid, including types of aid available, eligibility requirements, applications (if required), and deadlines, by visiting your state’s higher education agency website.
-You should contact your state’s higher education agency if you have any questions.
+You can find more information about state aid, including types of aid available, eligibility requirements, applications (if required), and deadlines, by visiting your state’s higher education agency website Contact your state’s higher education agency if you have any questions.

 5